 You’ve probably heard a lot of excuses in your time for why someone can’t come into work.
-You have also probably heard a good selection of employees’ best ‘ill person’ voice?
-Sound familiar?!
+Have you also probably heard a good selection of employees’ best ‘ill person’ voice?
+Sound familiar?

 Whilst most I’m sure are genuinely sick (ever the optimist that I am), I’m sure you sometimes have your suspicions.

 But it’s no laughing matter.
 Sickies are an expensive business.
 They are said to cost British employers £23 billion a year.
-And you guessed it… the most popular reason for pulling a sickie is a hangover.
+The most popular reason for pulling a sickie is a hangover.

 You may have heard it reported recently that Nick Grimshaw “Grimmy” (who fronts the BBC Radio One Breakfast Show) threw a “sickie” from his show because he had “lost his voice”.
-Legitimate reason for a radio presenter you might think?
+A legitimate reason for a radio presenter you might think?

 Grimmy’s sickie highlights problems suffered by many employers.
-And this is something that we get asked about a lot.
+This is something that we get asked about a lot.

-HOWEVER…before you start disciplining and dismissing your employees, take note…
+Before you start disciplining and dismissing your employees, take note

 Immediate responses should be avoided.
 Even where you think that the employee is bang to rights, you still need to make sure that you follow a fair process and follow your disciplinary procedure.
 Dismissals will only be fair if you have a fair reason and follow a fair procedure.